colorzhang/hybris/Make hybris OCC API asynchronize with Netty.md

 ##Testing tool and setup
 [Gatling](http://gatling.io) is used to do the stress test.
 100 or 1000 simulated users do non-stop service call in one minute.
 The users will be injected with a linear ramp over 20 seconds.
 Threre is no think time for this testing.
-It would be more resonable to setup think time.
+It would be more resonable to setup think time for real test scenario.

 Here is testing script:
 https://github.com/colorzhang/hybris/blob/master/async/gatling/OCCSimulation.scala

+##Testing result and analysis
 ![Default OCC 100 concurrency stat](images/y100-stat.png)
 Figure:point_up:: Testing statistics/Spring MVC based OCC API/100 users
 ![Netty OCC 100 concurrency stat](images/netty-100-stat.png)